T-Mobile settles to pay $350M to customers in data breach

 T-Mobile said the settlement contains no admission of liability, wrongdoing or responsibility by any of the defendants.

-The company said that it expects court approval of the terms of the settlement as early as December 2022.
+The company said it expects court approval of the settlement terms as early as December 2022.

 Nearly 80 million U.S. residents were affected by the breach.
 In addition to Social Security numbers, other information breached included names and information from driver’s licenses or other identification.